Selge/Alien_Invasion/README.md

-# Alien Invasion
+# 'U.F.O.
+77'

 ### Project description:
-This is a first edition of my PET-project "Alien Invasion".
-I love to create a small computer games for the white collar workers and "AI" was planned as a small game in 1970-th style.
+A tiny game 'U.F.O.
+77'.
+I love to create a small computer games for the white collar workers and "UFO" was planned as a small game in 1970-th style.
-The project is based on the **"Python crash course"** book by **E.Matthes** with some new ideas.
+The project is based on the **"Python crash course"** book by **E.Matthes** with some additional features.
 Images and sounds are taken from the Internet, I have just added minor changes.

 ### Project inspirer: